 Dr Hochadel is an expert in global cities working with local leaders, entrepreneurs, city and national governments around the world, including the Gulf states, India, ASEAN, East Asia, Africa, and the United Kingdom.

-She is Vice President of the Urban Lab at Expo City Dubai in the United Arab Emirates.
+She is Vice President of the Urban Lab at Expo City Dubai in the UAE.

 Dr Hochadel is the author of Local Leadership in a Global Era: Policy and Behaviour Change in Cities (2017, Palgrave Macmillan), exploring the changing role local leaders are playing in addressing local challenges through global engagement.